qodo-se/open-pru/examples/fft/README.md

 To deal with general-case butterflies, the twiddle factors for multiplication are pre-computed and stored as a Look-up Table in the order that they are required.
 When a twiddle factor, which is an exponential function, is decomposed into its constituent Cos and Sin components, the l-shaped butterfly computation loop requires four values namely, $cos(A)$, $sin(A)$, $cos(3*A)$ and $sin(3*A)$.
 The value of A is given by: $$ A = \frac{2\pi}{N2} $$,  where N2 starts at 2 and gets multiplied by 2 every stage.

-The twiddle factors are stored in the FDB-BS RAM that works like a normal Broadside RAM in general purpose mode.
+The twiddle factors, in the case of AM243x implementation, are stored in the FDB-BS RAM that works like a normal Broadside RAM in general purpose mode.
 To make use of the 16KB space available fully, we store each two sets of these 4 values(4 Bytes each) in each page(32 Bytes) of FDB-BS RAM.
 The values are pre-computed and stored in exactly the order they are accessed using the reference C-code mentioned before.
 The auto-increment feature of BS-RAM increments the address by one-page everytime a read happens.
 Because of this, two set of twiddle factors in the current page are fetched together.
 The second set is stored in scratch-pad and is used in the next 'fetch cycle', when a new set of twiddle factors are required.
 A dedicated variable keeps track of the parity of the fetch cycle and loads 2 sets of twiddle factors every even cycle.
 This mechanism is explained in the figure below:

 <figure>
 <img src="images/twiddle_factor_alt_cyc_fetch.png" alt="twiddle factor alternate cycle fetch" width = "800">
 <figcaption>Fig.13 Alternate-cycle fetch of twiddle factors </figcaption>
 </figure>

+The twiddle factors for AM261x implementation is stored in 16KB ICSS Data RAM (over two 8KB slices) and is loaded normally resulting in further delay than the single cycle load in AM243x.

 ## References

 <a id="1">[1]</a>